We’re continuing our “Why Kids Don’t Go To Camp” series by looking at The Top 5 Excuses Kids Make and How to Respond.

 - Sell them for $5 a sticker or 2 for $8.

 - Advertise these on your social media accounts and have your kids post them on theirs as well.

-Find a local business to sell the mulch at bulk prices.
+Find a local business that will sell the mulch at bulk prices.
 Homeowners pay extra to have students spread the mulch for them.
 Marcus Eiland said his group made $100 per house on mulch and an additional $200 for spreading the mulch.
-This is also a great opportunity for contact time with students.
+This is also a great opportunity for contact work time with students.

 Location is key.
 Find a busy road and ask to use a parking lot in view of the road.
 We’ve had success with Chick-fil-a, Walmart, and grocery stores in the past.

-You will probably make a total of $200-$400 in donations if you have 20 kids wash cars for 3 hrs.
+You will probably make around $200-$400 in donations if you have 20 kids wash cars for 3 hrs.
 That’s not even minimum wage per kid.
 In order to boost the kitty, you can find donors to match donations or have kids get sponsors.